Top 10 Most Innovative Mountain Bike Companies of 2020

 Most innovative peer, according to Marro: Norco “Like us, Norco has a pretty large product offering.
 They are always making interesting designs, but, all of a sudden this past year they put everything they could into launching a whole new line of bikes.
 They re-imagined a bunch of their full suspension technologies, they got amazing reviews, and they did really great marketing, which had a ripple effect as opposed to making a big splash,” says Marro.

-Most innovative peer, according to Brown: YT “YT has a very interesting approach to the market where their whole brand is centralized around young progressive riders.
+Most innovative peer, according to Brown: YT Industries “YT has a very interesting approach to the market where their whole brand is centralized around young progressive riders.
 YT stands for ‘young talent.’
 In terms of innovation and offering high-end bikes for new riders in the industry, YT does a great job,” says Brown.

+Whether you're looking for an entry-level mountain bike or building our your pro quiver, these top brands have you covered.
 Is there an innovative mountain bike company you think should be featured here?
 Let us know for future updates!